USBGuard/usbguard.github.io/documentation/rule-language.md

 `port-id` is a platform specific USB port identification.
 On Linux it's in the form "b-n" where `b` and `n` are unsigned integers (e.g. "1-2", "2-4", ...).

 `interface-type` represents a USB interface and should be formated as three 8-bit numbers in hexadecimal base delimited by colon, i.e. `cc:ss:pp`.
 The numbers represent the interface class (`cc`), subclass (`ss`) and protocol (`pp`) as assigned by the [USB-IF](www.usb.org/about) ([List of assigned classes, subclasses and protocols](http://www.usb.org/developers/defined_class)).
 Instead of the subclass and protocol number, you may write an asterisk character (`\*`) to match all subclasses or protocols.
 Matching a specific class and a specific protocol is not allowed, i.e. if you use an asterisk as the subclass number, you have to use an asterisk for the protocol too.

+### Initial policy

+Using the `usbguard-generate-policy` tool, you can generate an initial policy for your system instead of writing one from scratch.
+The tool generates an **allow** policy for all devices connected to the system at the moment of execution.
+It has several options to tweak the resulting policy:

+ * `-P`: Don't generate port specific rules for devices without an iSerial value.
+Without this option, the tool will add a `via-port` attribute to any device that doesn't provide a serial number.
+This is a security measure to limit devices that cannot be uniquely identified to connect only via a specific port.
+This makes it harder to bypass the policy since the real device will ocupy the allowed USB port most of the time.

+ * `-t <target>`: Generate an explicit "catch all" rule with the specified target.
+The target can be one of the following values: `allow`, `block`, `reject`.

+The policy will be printed out on the standard output.
+It's a good idea to review the generated rules before using them on a system.
+The typical workflow for generating an initial policy could look like this:

+    # sudo usbguard-generate-policy > rules.conf
+    # vi rules.conf
+    (review/modify the rule set)
+    # sudo install -m 0600 -o root -g root rules.conf /etc/usbguard/rules.conf
+    # sudo systemctl restart usbguard

 ### Example policies